antitree/go-pillage-registries/README.md

 Usage:
   pilreg <registry> [flags]

-Flags:
-  -c, --cache string     Path to cache image layers (optional, only used if images are pulled) -h, --help             help for pilreg
-  -i, --insecure         Fetch Data over plaintext
+Registry config options:
   -r, --repos strings   list of repositories to scan on the registry.
 If blank, pilreg will attempt to enumerate them using the catalog API
-  -o, --results string   Path to directory for storing results.
-If blank, outputs configs and manifests as json object to Stdout.(must be used if 'store-images` is enabled)
-  -k, --skip-tls         Disables TLS certificate verification -s, --store-images     Downloads filesystem for discovered images and stores an archive in the output directory (Disabled by default, requires --results to be set)
   -t, --tags strings    list of tags to scan on each repository.
 If blank, pilreg will attempt to enumerate them using the tags API

+Storage config options:
+  -o, --results string   Path to directory for storing results.
+If blank, outputs configs and manifests as json object to Stdout.(must be used if 'store-images' is enabled)
+  -s, --store-images     Downloads filesystem for discovered images and stores an archive in the output directory (Disabled by default, requires --results to be set)
+  -c, --cache string     Path to cache image layers (optional, only used if images are pulled) -w, --whiteout         Include whiteout files when saving filesystem archive

+Analysis config options:
-  -x, --trufflehog       Integrate with Trufflehog to scan the images once they are found -w, --workers int      Number of workers when pulling images.
+  -x, --trufflehog   Integrate with Trufflehog to scan the images once they are found

+Connection options:
+  -k, --skip-tls      Disables TLS certificate verification -i, --insecure      Fetch Data over plaintext
+      --workers int   Number of workers when pulling images.
 If set too high, this may cause errors. (optional, only used if images are pulled) (default 8)
+      --version       Print version and exit
 ```

 ## Example: